LeStolz/XR-Interactive/README.md

 ## Base Interactions

-As we have already mapped everything into the virtual world, we will now only to virtual objects unless stated otherwise.
+As we have already mapped everything into the virtual world, we will now only refer to virtual objects unless stated otherwise.

 ### Direct Pointing